markgoodson/neg101/PITCHME.md

 - What's your "walk away/bottom line" and why?
 - What's your min/max credible offer?
 - Be able to justify what you want
+---
 ## Power in a negotiation
 - Really perceived power
 - Act as if you're willing to walk away
 - Never appear desperate, never “a deal at any price"
-- Resist intimidation e.g. flash premises, big title, making you wait
+- Resist intimidation e.g. flash #/9premises, big title, making you wait
 - Transactional analysis: Adult-adult [Games People Play, Eric Berne]
 ---
 ## Tilting the playing field in your favour
+@snap[text-07]
 - Location
 - Time
 - Numbers